MuhammadUsamaSattar/FM3-MicRo/README.md

 # Note
-This repository is a copy of the final version of the project hosted on Aalto's GitLab for public access due to which commit histories are missing.
+This repository is a copy of the final version of the project hosted on Aalto's GitLab for public access due to which merge histories are missing.

 # Installation